 Monitor Your Credit Score

-The best way to determine if your credit is in good shape is to monitor it regularly.
+Regularly monitoring your credit is the best way to determine if it is in good shape.
 Be sure to stay on top of your payments and keep track of your spending.
 You’ll also want to form a reliable plan for managing your debt.
 Don’t forget to check in with your credit score every now and then to see if you’re in line with your financial goals.

 Check Your Credit Card Balances

-The way you use your credit cards also has a large impact on your overall credit score.
+The way you use your credit cards also has a significant impact on your overall credit score.
 Always be mindful of your credit limit — make sure you’re never using more than 35 percent of it.
-While it can be difficult to keep your credit card balances low, doing so will ultimately help you maintain a better credit score throughout retirement.
+While keeping your credit card balances low can be difficult, doing so will ultimately help you maintain a better credit score throughout retirement.

 Develop Healthy Financial Habits